 The Thousand Pillared Hall

 Big grownups are all bad.
 ShenbagaKuzhalvaimozhi, the little girl with the long name, has come to this grand conclusion before she arrives at the Hall of Thousand Pillars.
-This is one place within the temple compound with hardly any people, big or little.
-The hall is circular.
+This is one place within the temple compound with hardly any people, big or little, in it.
+This hall is circular.
 Even the steps leading to the hall are circular — a total of seven steps.
-Inside, the floor is black, glistening.
-With one foot, she cautiously tests the floor to see if it is freshly washed.
-The floor feels cold, not wet.
-Inside, the hall is like a big forest with trees of stone.
+Inside, the black floor glistens.
+With one foot, she tests the floor.
+It feels cold, not wet.
+Inside, the hall is like a forest with trees of stone.
 Shadows scatter from all sides, slanting inwards.
 A wasp buzzes, bumps into a pillar, and flies on.

-That is when ShenbagaKuzhalvaimozhi notices the stone statues stuck to each of the pillars – mustachioed horsemen with open mouths, their eyes bulging with surprise.
-With forelegs high in the air, their horses clench their bits, and appear to be laughing.
-Beneath the rearing horses, there are dwarves with distended bellies.
-On the other side of the hall, near a pillar, she sees a brass tray with marigold garlands.
-There are decorative brass lamps next to the tray.
+That is when ShenbagaKuzhalvaimozhi notices the stone statues stuck to each of the pillars – mustachioed horsemen with open mouths, eyes bulging with surprise.
+With forelegs high in the air, their horses clench their bits and appear to be laughing.
+Beneath these rearing horses, there are dwarves with distended bellies.
+On the other side of the hall, near a pillar, she notices the brass tray with marigold garlands.
+Decorative brass lamps sit next to the tray.

-Outside in the courtyard, the sunlight dazzles her.
-The gopuram, painted with lime, has turned dark.
-The gateway tower stands tall as always.
+Out in the courtyard, the sunlight dazzles her.
+The gopuram, the gateway tower, painted with lime, has turned dark and is tall and imposing as always.
 ShenbagaKuzhalvaimozhi stands in its shade.
 Her aunts – Rani Chithi and Kamala Atthai – walk by, carrying a black box.

 “Why are you standing here Shenba?” says Kamala Atthai.

-ShenbagaKuzhalvaimozhi shakes her head to indicate no, she is not really standing there.
-And she continues to stare at the Hall of Thousand Pillars.
+ShenbagaKuzhalvaimozhi shakes her head to indicate no, that she is not really standing there.
+And she continues to stare at the Hall of Thousand Pillars from that safe distance.

-Her uncles — Ramu Mama and Shiva Mama — pass by too, as do some of the other relatives from the wedding party.
+Her uncles — Ramu Mama and Shiva Mama — pass by, as do some of the other relatives from the wedding party.
 Each of them says something to her.
 Inside the temple, the bell rings out loud and clear, ‘ding, ding………’.
-At this, the pigeons on the gopuram flutter their wings and rise up.
+At this, the pigeons on the gopuram flutter their wings and set off and rise in the air.
 She watches their shadows on the ground.
-Gradually, the birds return to their perch and merge with the gopuram.
-ShenbagaKuzhalvaimozhi tries to see the pigeons directly but can’t because the sunlight is dazzling.
+As the sound dies out, the birds return to their perch in the gopuram.
+ShenbagaKuzhalvaimozhi tries to see the pigeons but can’t because the sunlight dazzles her.
 When the temple bell rings ‘ding, ding…,’ the pigeons disperse once again.
 So, it goes… this play of light and shadow.

-Nervously, she glances behind, in the direction of the hall.
+Nervously, she glances behind her, in the direction of the hall.
 There is no movement there.
-Gradually, she calms down.
-She realizes that the horses and their riders cannot move.
+When she calms down, she realizes that the horses and their riders cannot move.
 Just like Latha Akka has stuck butterflies inside her notebook, the temple deities must have stuck the horsemen to those stone pillars.
-She returns to the Hall of Thousand Pillars and climbs the steps.
-The horsemen look at her scornfully.
+She returns to the Hall of Thousand Pillars in triumph and climbs the steps in triumph.
+The horsemen look at her with scorn.
 For a while, she just stands there.
 Then, she calls out to one of the horsemen, “Hey, Fatso.”

 “Fully Useless Fatso,” she says next.
-At this, the horseman’s legs and hands appear to move.
-His lips twitch as if he is trying to say something.
-She realizes that he cannot even cuss back.
+At this, the horseman’s legs and hands appear to move, his lips twitch as if he is trying to say something – but there is no sound.
+Why, he cannot even cuss back!

 Emboldened, she moves closer to the horseman and touches his leg.
-His chest heaves and veins throb in the rein-holding hand.
-The horse folds its ears back slightly, rolls its eyes, and looks at her.
+His chest heaves.
+Veins throb in the hand that holds the rein.
+The horse folds its ears back slightly, rolls its eyes, and looks towards her.
 She grabs hold of the horseman’s sword and tugs.
 The sword stays stuck.
-She places her hands on the rider’s torso and looks into his eyes.
+Placing her hands on the rider’s torso, she looks at him.
 He frowns in embarrassment.
 He tightens his abs but doesn’t laugh like people do when you tickle them.
 The horse stiffens its shoulder.

 “Fartman Fatso!” she says, warming to the theme.
 From inside the hall, someone repeats, “Fartman Fatso!”
 She looks at the horsemen.
 They stand there, embarrassed, angry, not meeting her eyes.

 ShenbagaKuzhalvaimozhi runs inside the hall.
 Her long red skirt is reflected in the shiny floor, as in a pool of water.
 As she whirls, waving her hands, the skirt billows out like an umbrella.
-She pretends to sit and creates an instant balloon.
+She pretends to sit and exults at having created an instant balloon!

-Why did the temple deities freeze these horsemen?
-No, a sorcerer must have done this!
-When the riders were all set to go someplace, the sorcerer must’ve waved his wand, and turned them into stone.
+Why did the temple deities freeze these horsemen so?
+Wait, it is not deities — a sorcerer must have done this!
+When the riders were all set to go someplace, the sorcerer must’ve waved his wand and turned them into stone.
 They have been standing like this for a long time now.
 ShenbagaKuzhalvaimozhi recalls a chant.
 What if she says it loud now?
-The horsemen will come to life and spur their horses on.
-The creatures will run wild, neighing.
-Whisking their tails, they will kick up dust, and gallop away.
+The horsemen will spring to life and spur their horses on.
+These creatures will run wild: neighing, whisk their tails, kick up dust, and gallop away.
 Just like in the movies!
-Everyone will be scared of the horsemen.
+Everyone will be frightened out of their wits.
 Even Kamala Athai will scream out in terror.
 Let her!
 Let them all cry!

 Bats rise, fluttering their wings.

 She recalls the look on those horsemen’s faces.
 They must have been evil men.
 Like the movie villain Nambiar, they will swoop down and pick up women by their waists.
 Kamala Atthai, Gomathi Akka, and Rani Chithi will scream and cry.
 Atthai and Chithi are fat — they can’t be lifted off the ground so easily — but what will happen to poor Gomathi Akka?
 Will the horsemen carry away her beloved little aunt, Chithi Kutty, as well?
-She too has called them “Fully Useless Fatso” once.
+She has called them “Fully Useless Fatso” in the past as well.
 Trying to free the horsemen was such a bad idea!
-These horsemen must have tried to carry away a princess who then cursed them and turned them into stone.
+These are horsemen who once tried to carry away a princess.
+She must have been the one who cursed them and turned them into stone.
 Please God, let the horsemen turn into statues again.

 Now she wants to see Chithi Kutty again.
-This morning, when they left home, she sat on Chithi Kutty’s lap, but her aunt was not her usual chatty self.
-Maybe her stomach hurt – that is the only time she goes all quiet.
+On the way here, this morning she had sat on Chithi Kutty’s lap, but her aunt was not her usual chatty self.
+Maybe her stomach hurt – that is the only time she would go all quiet.

 “No. I won’t,” she says, and runs away.

 There are lots of people inside the temple.
 It is dark in there.
 As she stands hesitantly at the threshold, a woman places a hand on her head.
 Gomathi Akka!
-Dressed in a sari, she looks all grown up.
+In her sari, she looks like a grown up.

 “Where is Chithi ’utty?”
 ShenbagaKuzhalvaimozhi asks her.